opendocsg/opendoc-iras-etax-guide/Carry-back Relief System (Fourth Edition)/Carry-back-relief-system.md

 A company will have to satisfy the shareholding test as well.

-2.6 A company can elect to carry back its QD after transferring its loss items under the group relief system[^2] , if applicable.
+2.6 A company can elect to carry back its QD after transferring its loss items under the group relief system[^2], if applicable.

 2.7 An individual can elect to carry back his QD after transferring the QD to his spouse[^3] for the same YA, if applicable.

-[^1] In this e-Tax guide, the term “capital allowances” refer to allowances given under sections 16, 17, 18B, 18C, 19, 19A, 19B, 19C, 19D or 20 of the ITA.
 [^2] Please refer to IRAS e-Tax Guide on ‘Group Relief System’ issued on 6 Sep 2011.
-[^3] The spousal transfer scheme is only applicable up to YA 2015.
+<br/>[^3] The spousal transfer scheme is only applicable up to YA 2015.
 For more information on the transitional arrangement, please refer to the e-Tax Guide on ‘Change to Assess the Income of a Husband and Wife as Separate Individuals’ issued on 26 May 2014.

 ## 3 Glossary